generalNada/theColorMode/README.md

 - Same explosive effects and celebration messages
 - Color blocks and labels stay perfectly horizontal (no rotation) for clean, easy reading

-**Switch between modes** using the 🎨/😀 button in the top-right corner!
+**Switch between modes** using the hamburger menu in the top-right corner!

 ## ✨ Features

+### 🍔 Hamburger Menu

+All game controls are now tucked away in a beautiful, sliding hamburger menu!
+No more UI clutter - just pure gameplay.

+**What's in the menu:**

+- **Game Modes**: Switch between Emoji and Color modes with full explanations
+- **New Game**: Start fresh with one click
+- **Audio Settings**: Toggle sound effects and voice announcements
+- **How to Play**: Quick instructions right when you need them

+Each menu item includes a detailed description of what it does - perfect for new players!

 ### 🎯 Matching Game